RhinoHealth/user-resources/tutorials/1_Advanced/3_Data_Science/federated_imaging_demo/README.md

 - Python 3.9+
 - A Rhino Health account with access to the target environment
 - Access to the client-mounted data path referenced in the Dataset Creation step
-- The `containers/ImagePixelExtraction/` and `containers/NVFlare/` folders present
+- The `containers/ImagePixelExtraction/` and `containers/NVFlare/` folders, kept at
-  alongside the notebook, unmodified
+  their current relative paths — the notebook reads these files directly to build the code objects, so renaming or moving them will break the corresponding cell

 ## Setup